-She couldn't say Reckord's Mill, and drag that name and all that went with it out in front of him.
-He didn't need to know where she had come from, or for that matter, what the people there had thought of her.
-Her outlandish music degree had only been fuel on the fire.
+Jeannette couldn't say Reckord's Mill and drag that name and all the baggage that went with it out in front of him.
 "Charleston," she managed.
 At least it was the last place she had lived in.

 "No kidding!
 I hear that's a great town.
 Did you like it?"